 Jonathan Senchyne is an Assistant Professor of Book History and Print Culture in the Information School and Director of the Center for the History of Print and Digital Culture at the University of Wisconsin-Madison.
 He is also an affiliated faculty member in the Digital Studies and Material Culture Studies programs.
 He has been a National Endowment for the Humanities Fellow at the American Antiquarian Society and was the Pine Tree Foundation Distinguished Visiting Fellow in the Future of the Book in a Digital Age at the Graduate Center of the City University of New York,

-Senchyne primarily researches and teaches the history of the book and print culture in early and nineteenth-century America, and this work also touches upon American studies, American literary history, critical theory, material culture, digital humanities, and archival theory and practice.
+Senchyne researches and teaches the history of the book and print culture in early and nineteenth-century America.
+This work also touches on work in American studies, American literary history, critical theory, material culture, digital humanities, library history, and archival theory and practice.

 Against a Sharp White Background: Infrastructures of African American Print is available for preorder!